ztz1989/software-switches/fastclick/README.md

-# FastClick experiments
+# FastClick tests
+Install FastClick from source and follow the [instructions](https://github.com/tbarbette/fastclick/blob/master/INSTALL.md) provided by its authors.

 ## p2p test
 ### Steps:
-* Start FastClick and configure rules cross-connect rules between two physical ports:
+* Start FastClick and configure the cross-connect rules between two physical ports:

    **./fastclick-p2p.sh**
     * Current configuration designates the two ports with PCI address 0b:00.0 and 0b:00.1, modify it to your respective PCI addresses for reproduction.